Tim963/setting-up-B.A.T.M.A.N.-ADV-IV-batman-adv-on-Raspberry-Pis-4-Ubuntu-24.04/README.md

 The english version is translated with LLM AI.
-All configfiles in the german version are copied from a working system and approved.
+All config files in the german version are copied from a working system and approved.